NIU also offers employment opportunities to students.

-Supportive professional staff positions include those employees whose positions have been designated as meeting specialized administrative, professional or technical needs.
-Supportive professional staff receive an academic contract for a term appointment.
-They are provided all rights, privileges and benefits pertaining to other academic staff members except those that apply specifically to academic staff with faculty rank, such as eligibility for tenure.
-A wide variety of position titles are utilized in this category.
+A wide variety of position titles are used in the supportive professional staff category.
+These positions meet specialized administrative, professional and technical needs.
+Employees in this category receive an academic contract for a term appointment.
+They receive all the rights, privileges and benefits academic staff members receive, except those that apply specifically to those with faculty rank, such as eligibility for tenure.

-While attending NIU, a student may take a job on campus and work up to 20 hours per week.
-Many positions are available.
-Student jobs provide a valuable "work experience" lesson and help to offset the costs of attending school.
-Employment opportunities are frequently available for students who demonstrate financial need through the College Work-Study Program.
-This program is also intended to broaden the range of academic and career-related positions for qualified students.
+Many jobs for students are available on campus.
+A student may work on campus up to 20 hours per week.
+These jobs provide valuable work experience and help offset the cost of attending college.
+Students with financial need are often eligible for the work-study program.
+This program helps broaden the range of academic and career-related positions available to qualified students.